numfocus/gsoc/2016/ideas-list-swc.md

 Any of these skills could be learned during the project and we will help you with them, but you probably can't learn *all* of them during GSoC.

+This project will be a single application, but you'll be designing and writing it from scratch.

 ### First steps

-If you want to show interest in making this project, we expect you to have at lest a Django application somewhere on the internet.
+If you want to show interest in making this project, we would like to see your sample Django project.
-If the Django application grabs responses from your SurveyMonkey survey and present them on the web you will get a bonus.
+As a bonus, you can implement grabbing responses from your SurveyMonkey survey and presenting them.

 ### Mentoring process